m4rw3r/qmk_firmware/keyboards/preonic/keymaps/m4rw3r/readme.md

  * Swapped `GUI` and `Alt` to keep them in standard order
  * Readded the backspace key to the same position as on the planck

+## Modifications on the LOWER layer

+ * Made arrow keys Home, Page Down, Page Up and End
+ * Added Print Screen on .

 ## Modifications on the RAISE layer

  * F-keys are removed